ICE CREAM (KEM) IN SAIGON

 BUD’S ICE CREAM

-With only one location in the city (luckily for visitors, located near tourist-central), Swensen’s is now one of two Saigon ice cream rivals competing to be the king of ice cream in Saigon.
+With only one location in the city (luckily for visitors, located near tourist-central), Swensen’s is now one of several Saigon ice cream rivals competing to be the king of ice cream in Saigon.
 With excellent quality ice cream, a large selection of flavors (I love the big chocolate pieces in the chocolate-chip ice cream), free taste samples, generous and delicious amounts of hot fudge, real whipped cream, and friendly and competent service and management, Swensen’s will bring a smile to your face and to your tummy.

 Swensen’s is always one of Hai and my top choice destination for an ice cream treat.